-The M.S. in Accounting program has a strong foundation in ethics which is in high demand by corporations and accounting licensing bodies.
+The non-traditional M.S. in Accounting (MSA) program has a strong foundation in ethics, which is in high demand by corporations and accounting licensing bodies.
 The accounting degree focuses on the expanded knowledge base required in today's business world and provides the necessary course work to meet the "150 credit hour" requirements to sit for the CPA exam and/or the requirements for the CMA designation.
-Both on-campus and online accounting courses are offered.
+Both on-campus (one weeknight per week) and online (asynchronous) courses are offered.

-Regis University's College for Professional Studies (CPS) M.S. in Accounting degree is a ten-course, 30-credit-hour program with an additional seven foundation courses in business and accounting.* It has been designed to be flexible, allowing you to focus on classes that will support your career goals.
+The 8-week MSA degree is a ten-course, 30 credit-hour graduate program (with an additional six foundation courses in undergraduate business and accounting if needed)*.
+It is designed to be flexible, allowing you to focus on classes that will support your career goals.
 Building upon the foundation you already have in accounting techniques, ethics and industry technologies, your academic advisor will work with you to customize your accounting degree plan to fit your goals and special interests.

-As a CPS graduate of the Accounting program, you will have a well-rounded education that affords you access to a number of available career paths including opportunities as an accountant, auditor, cost accountant or financial analyst.
+As a graduate of the non-traditional MSA program, you will have a well-rounded education that affords you access to a number of available career paths including opportunities as an accountant, auditor, cost accountant or financial analyst.

-Students who do not have previous experience in finance and accounting may be required to take 10 to 15 credit hours of prerequisite courses.
+Students who do not have previous experience in finance and accounting may be required to take 18 credit hours of prerequisite courses.
 Transcript evaluation and approval by your Academic Advisor will determine whether or not you meet the requirements.
-The following prerequisite courses may be required depending on your previous experience and appropriate demonstrated academic proficiency:
+The following courses may be required depending on your previous experience and appropriate demonstrated academic proficiency:

 - Intermediate Accounting I (AC 410A)

 A Path to the CPA Examination

 Beyond your preparation within our accounting classes, eligible accelerated graduates who intend to sit for their CPA are offered privileged access to Becker™ CPA Exam Review courses through a $400 partner discount.
 Contact your Academic Advisor or Accounting faculty.